 - All of the requirements described above for suspensions that result in a change of placement are met. - 2.
-The IEP team develops an IEP for the alternative placement that: - enables the child to participate in the general curriculum, although in another setting; and - enables the child to continue to receive the services described in the current IEP; and - after 45 school days, the child is returned to the last placement prior to the interim alternative placement, pending the resolution of any disputes concerning the results of the manifestation determination or the permanent program and placement recommendation of the school.
+The IEP team develops an IEP for the alternative placement that: - enables the child to participate in the general curriculum, although in another setting; and - enables the child to continue to receive the services described in the current IEP; and after 45 school days, the child is returned to the last placement prior to the interim alternative placement, pending the resolution of any disputes concerning the results of the manifestation determination or the permanent program and placement recommendation of the school.

-A special education student can be transferred to an alternative education program for up to 45 days if the student brings a gun, a pocket knife with a blade longer than 21⁄2 inches, or another weapon to school; uses, buys, or sells illegal drugs at school; or does serious bodily harm to another student or staff member.
+A special education student can be transferred to an alternative education program for up to 45 days if the student brings a gun, a pocket knife with a blade longer than 21⁄2 inches, or another weapon to school; buys, or sells illegal drugs at school; or does serious bodily harm to another student or staff member.
 Any decision to transfer a student must be made by the Individualized Education Program (IEP) Team.
-However, while the decision is being made, the placement can occur.
+However, while the decision is being made, the placement can occur with the approval from the Director of Special Education and Gifted Services.